Strick87/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-This screenshot shows the configuration of a virtual machine in Azure.
+Step 1-This screenshot shows the configuration of a virtual machine in Azure.
 The VM is set up with Windows 10 Pro (version 22H2), 2 vCPUs, and 8GB of memory.
 The administrator account has been configured, and the estimated monthly cost is displayed.
 This VM will serve as the base for deploying on-premises Active Directory in the cloud.